 In television, a broadcast technician has two very important tools to make sure what is shot is what shows up on a viewer’s TV: a vectorscope display and a waveform monitor (or waveform display).
 A waveform monitor looks at the overall characteristics of the video signal, while a vectorscope allows for technicians to monitor chrominance (color information).

 When you use multiple cameras or capture shots from different angles, you want to be sure your artistic vision remains intact.
 A vectorscope can help make sure that you have color consistency in the different footage used in your film.
-And in the digital realm, vectorscopes serve as a powerful tool for doing accurate, consistent, and beautiful color within the editing process.
+And in the digital realm, vectorscopes serve as a powerful tool for doing accurate, consistent, and beautiful color within the film editing process.

 Using a vectorscope in your editing process will help you improve color correction results in your films and videos.